Gold & Diamond Badges

 ever visit to Waikerie Gliding Club.
 Warwick McIntosh, my

-course instructor, suggested I have a go at a 300 km goal
+course instructor, suggested I have a go at a 300 km Gold

 I was somewhat apprehensive, not having had that much